Memo esto, be mindful of. . .

 Brevis tempus aetatis satis est longum ad bene honesteque vivendum.

-Honour, virtue, sincerity, liberty, duty, prudence, knowledge and living the blameless life integer vitae are the goals that the citizens of the great Republic of Rome strove (before the state was hijacked by Julius Caesar and the emperors).
+Honour, virtue, sincerity, liberty, duty, prudence, knowledge and living the blameless life integer vitae are the goals that the citizens of the great Republic of Rome strove (before the state was hijacked by Julius Caesar and his nephew Augustus).

-No one wants to hear preachy and self-righteous statements, but here are some time-tested Latin maxims that are still pertinent in
+No one wants to hear preachy, pious statements, but here are some time-tested Latin maxims that are still pertinent in

 ipsa quidem virtus pretium sibi